Published: Wednesday, Dec. 12th, 2018

 (If the couple insists on a funny wedding ceremony, read Who's Laughing Now? – How to Use Humor in the Wedding Ceremony to get started.)

 When developing the ceremony script, we recommend having the couple answer the same questions separately, as that allows the officiant to bring both “voices” into the ceremony.
 Then, the officiant can weave these stories into the ceremony along with the other pieces to create a narrative that resonates on a personal level with the couple and the guests.

-Oh, and along with the mushy/lovely parts of the couple’s story, it’s okay to use parts of the stories that are light-hearted and humorous, but you just want to make sure it doesn’t cross the line.
+Oh, and along with the mushy, lovey-dovey parts of the couple’s story, it’s okay to use parts of the stories that are light-hearted and humorous, too.
+But you just want to make sure it doesn’t cross the line.

-When in doubt, refer to what we like to call "the grandma filter" and think, "If I shared this, would grandma be upset?”
+When in doubt, refer to what we like to call "the grandma filter."
+Think to yourself, "If I shared this during the ceremony, would Grandma be upset?”

 If the answer's yes, leave it out.